mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 DVD Playback
 ====================================

-..
-WARNING:: Under the DMCA, it is technically *illegal* to play any disc with
+..  warning:: Under the DMCA, it is technically *illegal* to play any disc with
     copy protection on Linux (unless you use the non-free Fluendo DVD Player application).
 DVDs with copy protection have a label indicating it on the case, usually on the bottom of the back of the case.
 To date, there has